learningequality/kolibri-docs/docs/tutorials/rpi.rst

 Setting a static IP
 *******************

-Firstly, the server's WIFI interface ``wlan0`` needs to have a predictable IP address and not try to obtain it from another server.
+Firstly, the server's Wi-Fi interface ``wlan0`` needs to have a predictable IP address and not try to obtain it from another server.
 We call this a *static IP*.

 It is defined in the configuration file ``/etc/dhcpcd.conf``, which you can edit through the below command.